gardener/documentation/website/documentation/contribute/10_code/30_deploy_seed_into_aks/_index.md

 Summary of prerequisites:
 - An Azure AKS cluster with:
-  - Helm initialized,
+  * Helm initialized
-  - an ingress controller deployed,
+  * an ingress controller deployed
-  - a wildcard DNS record pointing the ingress,
+  * a wildcard DNS record pointing the ingress
-  - `az` command line client configured for Azure subscription,
+  * `az` command line client configured for Azure subscription
-- An Azure service principle to provide Azure credentials to Gardener,
+- An Azure service principle to provide Azure credentials to Gardener
-- A Route53 Hosted Zone and AWS account credentials with permissions on that Route53 Zone,
+- A Route53 Hosted Zone and AWS account credentials with permissions on that Route53 Zone
-  - `aws` command line client configured for this account,
+  * `aws` command line client configured for this account
 - `gardenctl` command line client configured for the AKS cluster's kubeconfig

 **Note**: Gardener doesn't have support for Azure DNS yet (see